Health Advice For Travellers - Health tips for travellers to the Australian Outback

 • If you plan a longer Outback trip to remote areas it is a good idea to have a general health check with your doctor before you go.

 • Update your routine immunizations, especially tetanus.
 Again, ask your doctor, tell him about your plans.
-He knows you best, and he's the one to give you more health advice for travellers.
+He knows you best, and he's the one to give you more health advice for your travels.

 • You don't need any special travel immunizations to enter Australia, unless you've visited a yellow fever infected area in South America or Africa before you come to Australia.